Anamitr/ericsson-interview-task/Readme.md

 # Ericsson Python interview task

-This project was created as part of the recruitment process for Internship in AI/Machine Learning area (Python) at Ericcson
+This project was created as part of the recruitment process for Internship in AI/Machine Learning area (Python) at Ericsson

 Its goal was to automate user notification task concerning scheduled service support days.
 Input data is grafik.xlsx file.
 On a given weekday program is